Four Reasons to Consider a Cost Segregation Study

 3 Minute Read

 Cost Segregation allows individuals and companies with qualifying real estate expenditures to accelerate depreciation deductions.
-Commercial property owners following a traditional depreciation schedule often adhere to a standardized rate that typically ranges from 27.5 - 39 years based on the building's entire structure.
-However, there are many interior and exterior components that qualify as personal property with a faster write-off period than the building structure itself.
+Commercial property owners following a traditional depreciation schedule often adhere to a standardized rate that typically ranges from 27.5-39 years based on the property type and usage.
+However, many interior and exterior components qualify as personal property with a faster write-off period than the building structure.

 Enter the Cost Segregation Study.

-A Cost Segregation Study methodically examines every individual building component to assign a relevant rate of depreciation.
+A Cost Segregation Study methodically examines every building component to assign a relevant class life.
 A Cost Segregation Study goes beyond a holistic view of commercial land and buildings, identifying each particular asset and determining which, if any, qualify as personal property that depreciates at five-, seven-, and fifteen-year rates.
-At the conclusion of a Cost Segregation Study, the taxpayer will have a thorough analysis and separation of corporate and personal property and can assign a specific rate of devaluation.
+At the conclusion of a Cost Segregation Study, the taxpayer will have a thorough analysis and separation of corporate and personal property and can assign a specific depreciation rate.

 Conducting a Cost Segregation Study yields several significant benefits to taxpayers.
 A professional analysis can help:

 Accelerating annual depreciation directly impacts the total taxable income associated with the property.
-A cost segregation analysis can instantly lower tax burden for each year that the benefit is leveraged.
+A cost segregation analysis can instantly lower tax liabilities for each year the benefit is leveraged.

-Expediting the rate of depreciation allows taxpayers to maximize deductions, as well as defer both state and federal income taxes.
-Optimizing deductions can generate an immediate and significant upswing in overall cash flow, as well as improve total shareholder value.
+Expediting the depreciation rate allows taxpayers to maximize deductions, and defer both state and federal income taxes.
+Optimizing deductions can generate an immediate and significant upswing in overall cash flow, and improve total shareholder value.

 Increase Write-Offs